BaoPham92/js-intro/readme.md

   ```

-#### Comments
+## Comments (5 min, 2:10)

-Comments are an extremely important part of coding.
+Comments are an extremely important part of writing code.
 They help us make sense out of our code, especially other people reading our code, or when we have walked away from some code and have completely forgotten what certain sections of it do (this happens much more quickly than you may imagine!).
 They are used to explain the purpose or reasoning behind a piece of code.

 If you are working on a team, your documentation and commenting practices often translate to how easy you are to work with!

-Look out for future-you, and your colleagues!
+##### *Look out for future-you, and your colleagues, and write great comments!*

   ```javascript